 The user journey begins when the visitor scrolls.
 Plenty of white space surrounds the descriptive content, while the headlines offer a glimpse into the company’s video work.
 What follows is the showcase of some of the illustrious videos produced by Pure Cinema.
 Clicking on one opens a separate page with information on the video’s concept and contributors.
 Each new page opens with a lovely animated effect sporting the company’s navy blue brand color.

-The website for Ecuadorian production company Levector, made by Pixavio, opens with a stunning display of the company’s past work, preceded by an interesting motion effect that appears to skim through their portfolio.
+The Ecuadorian production company website Levector, made by Pixavio, opens with a stunning display of the company’s past work, preceded by an interesting motion effect that appears to skim through their portfolio.